dysphie/nmrih-team-healing/README.md

 ## Modules

 ### Player blocks
-Allows players to block other people from healing them via `sm_settings`.
+Allows players to block specific people from healing them via `sm_settings`.
 This module is placed in `plugins/disabled` by default.
 Blocks are saved to the database specified by the `sm_team_heal_block_database` convar.
 This must match the name of an entry in `sourcemod/configs/databases.cfg`